 You have to place the Vlan access-map on the whole Vlan When you want to filter traffic that is moving from one VLAN to anotherVLAN, which means that the incoming and outgoing traffic in a Vlan are filterd by the VLan access-map.
 We can apply a VLAN access-map to a Layer3 access-list and also to a mac access-list.

 We know that the usual access control list (ACL), which is the most well known concept, has an implied DENY IP ANY ANY at the end.
 Of course, a VACL has the same implied deny statement, but this is not recommended, because a normal ACL checks only Layer 3 packet traffic, therefore it doesn’t block Layer 2 protocols like STP, VTP, ARP etc. On the other hand, a VLAN access-map blocks L2 protocols (in addition to Layer3), if we don’t explicitly allow them.
-That’s why it’s recommended to have an implicit deny all at the end.
+That’s why it’s not recommended to have an implicit deny all at the end.

 Cisco VLAN Access Control Lists Configuration Example

 Let’s find the below example, we have two Routers R1 and R2 & two Switches SW1 and SW2.
 Notice the Fast Ethernet interfaces of R1 and R2 are within the same VLAN (VLAN 10).
 So, based on the theory we have discussed, we will need a VACL if we want to filter the ability of R1 to communicate with R2.
 For this experiment, let us use Telnet.
 Before we begin, let me try Telnetting from R1 to R2.
 We want to ensure that works before we try and prevent that capability with a VACL.